 Your logo is the identifier under which your business operates.
 It’s like the flag of your own personal country complete with its own culture, beliefs and supporters.

-In business your budget is always top of mind, and the things that don’t immediately improve the bottom line don’t usually get a large portion of the operating budget.
+In business, your budget is always top of mind.
+The things that don’t immediately improve the bottom line don’t usually get a large portion of the operating budget.
 After all, businesses are meant to make money, and more money can be dedicated to design once it is there to spend, am I right?
 Not quite.
-This way of thinking can be counter-productive and could lead to a logo that is created in haste and regretted soon thereafter.
-Logos created with limited thought can appear cheap and tarnish a reputation that is just developing.
+This way of thinking can be counter-productive and could lead to a logo created in haste and regretted soon after that.
+Logos created with little thought can appear cheap and tarnish a reputation that is just developing.
 The saying “you never get a second chance to make a first impression” rings true for businesses as much as it does for people.

 Your logo can make a good lasting impression and give you some credibility.
 If you make sure, it is saying the right thing about your business from the very beginning.
 It is also essential to understand that your brand is so much more than your logo.
 However, starting your business conversation with a carefully executed logo can speak volumes about your brand.

 People make inferences about the world around them daily.
 Big businesses will sometimes take advantage of colour and environmental psychology when developing visuals, storefronts and graphic identities.
 They will use personality and social psychology to make decisions on messaging, experiential and interactive design.
 Big businesses usually have the teams and resources to make a positive and lasting first impression.
 However, most small companies and startups don’t have the luxury of conducting exhaustive surveys and beta tests before making decisions.